workshopweekend/arcbot/project/hardware.md

 4. Attach the clothespin to the end of the second motor's dowel.

 Get creative with this project!
-The general idea is to have two motors on sticks.
+The general idea is to have two motors on sticks, one attached to the other.
 For some pictures, see [Pete Prodoehl's setup of the original Arc-o-Matic](http://rasterweb.net/raster/projects/arcomatic/).